Europe’s best churches – from Basilicas in Italy to Medieval churches in England – most beautiful religious buildings in Europe!

 Built in the mid-18th century by acclaimed architect Dominikus Zimmerman, the Wieskirche remains an outstanding example of Rococo design.
 Pastel coloured illusionist frescoes grace the ceiling, illuminated by an abundance of natural light that flows in through tall windows.
 Slim columns and arches are decorated with carvings and gold to add colour and exuberance to the church’s interior, a surprising contrast to its simple white exterior.

 In 1983 the Pilgrimage Church of Wies was inscribed on UNESCO’s World Heritage List because of its well-preserved Rococo art and testimony of cultural and religious traditions.
+One of the most beautiful churches in the world!

 3. Ruins of Ahamore Abbey – Ring of Kerry, Ireland